10 Best Software Development Methodologies

 What is Software Development Methodology?

-Software development methodology refers to structured processes involved when working on a project.
+Software development methodology refers to the structured processes involved when working on a project.
 It is a blend of design philosophies and pragmatic realism that stretches back to the early days of computing.

 Software development methodology provides a platform for developers to work together more efficiently as a team.
 It formalizes communication and determines how information is shared within the team.